Au Pairs have to take care of certain duties and responsibilities. All of these should be made clear in the contract between you and the host family.

-Your main task as an Au Pair will be to take care of your Host Family's children and perform some duties related to childcare.
-You might also need to help with minor household duties; however, make sure that will not be your main job if you are working as an Au Pair and enssure the duties will still be somehow related to the children (doing the children's laundry, preparing the children's lunch/dinner, emptying the dishwasher or cleaning up the children's rooms).
+Your main task will be to take care of your host family's children and some other duties related to childcare.
+You might also need to help with minor household duties; however, make sure that will not be your main job if you are working as an au pair.

 Au Pair's Duties

 Your main task is to look after your host children, which means that you should:

 - play with your host children, do crafts with them, read a book to them, go to the park with them etc.